arolle/basex-docu/README.md

 Then run `./makedocu.sh` to convert BaseX documentation from web to DocBook and PDF.
 The conversion is done in 11 steps, as described in `meta/wiki2doc.pdf`.
 A wiki article named `Table of Contents` defines the ordering of the pages (see `xq/config.xqm`).

-To convert any Wiki adjust variables in `config.xqm`.
+To convert any Wiki adjust variables in `xq/config.xqm`.

 If the software was run once, another run will update files.
 That is, images are kept and content of wiki pages gets replaced from web.